Erik Charles Nielsen: Early life

 Nielsen was born in West Sayville, New York.
 He is of Danish descent.
 Nielsen graduated from Palm Bay High School in 1999.
 While attending Boston University, he was named the funniest comedian on campus.
 After continuing to hone his act at The Comedy Studio in Cambridge, Massachusetts, he moved to Los Angeles, California to do a Ph.D. program at the University of California, Los Angeles, but withdrew before completion.
 Turning to comedy full-time, he got his first big break at the 2007 U.S. Comedy Arts Festival in Aspen, Colorado.

 Career

 Nielsen is best known for his recurring role as Garrett Lambert in the television comedy series Community from 2009 to 2015.
 His other acting credits include Bad Milo (2013) and the pilot episode of IFC's Maron.
 He also starred in Erik the Librarian, a web series created by Brent Forrester.

 Nielsen has appeared on Just for Laughs, Conan, and on HBO Canada's stand-up series Funny as Hell.

 On December 10, 2014, he appeared on Ken Reid's TV Guidance Counselor Podcast.

-On September 25, 2025, he appeared as a contestant on Jeopardy!.
+Nielsen appeared as a contestant on Jeopardy! on September 25, 2025.
+On December 15, he returned to Jeopardy! for the Second Chance Tournament.